catswe/KANditioned/README.md

 **Figure 1.** Linear B-spline example (each triangle-like shape is a basis):

 ## Roadmap
 - Update package with cleaned up, efficient Discrete Cosine Transform and parallel scan (prefix sum) parameterizations.
-Both provide isotropic O(1) condition scaling for the discrete second difference penalty, as opposed to O(N^4) conditioning for the naive B-spline parameterization.
+    - Both provide isotropic O(1) condition scaling for the discrete second difference penalty, as opposed to O(N^4) conditioning for the naive B-spline parameterization.
 This only matters if you care about regularization.
+    - May add linearDCT variant first.
+Although it's O(N^2), it's more parallelized and optimized on GPU for small N since it's essentially a matmul with weight being a DCT matrix
 - Proper baselines against MLP and various other KAN implementations on backward and forward passes
     <!-- - https://github.com/ZiyaoLi/fast-kan -->
     <!-- - https://github.com/Blealtan/efficient-kan -->